tai-studio/oscpack/README.md

+This fork adapts the existing codebase to comply with modern cmake standards.
+The directory structure is changed accordingly.

 ## oscpack -- Open Sound Control packet manipulation library
 A simple C++ library for packing and unpacking OSC packets. http://www.rossbencina.com/code/oscpack